maestroaspect/mystreampro/README.md

 ## Contact

-For inquiries or contributions, please contact us at info@aspectsoft.gr.
+For inquiries or contributions, please contact us at info@mystreampro.com.

 ---